bitlogik/uniblow/README.md

 (moderate
 settings)](https://raw.githubusercontent.com/P-H-C/phc-winner-argon2/master/argon2-specs.pdf).
 One can choose to use a default password.
 To do so, just left blank the password prompt input when asked the first time at device setting.
-Without your personal password, the security of the key is what your hard-drive computer offers for your files.
+Without a personal password, the security of the key is what your hard-drive computer offers for your files.
 If you setup a password but forget it, there would be no way to recover your